wellcomecollection/wellcomecollection.org/server/views/docs/PROGRESS_NOTES.md

 ## Tell us what you think
 This is a work in progress, and we’d like to know what you think about the new website.
 Please [email us](mailto:DigitalandTechnology-dotorg@wellcome.ac.uk) your feedback and ideas.

-If you’d like to be involved in usability testing (surveys, in-person and online activities) please [drop us an email](mailto:DigitalandTechnology-dotorg@wellcome.ac.uk) with your contact details and the Digital Experience team will be in touch.